CloudLabsAI-Azure/Cloud-Native-Application/labguide/gl-05-Updating-Apps&Managing-Load-Balancing.md

       docker push contosotradersacr<inject key="DeploymentID" enableCopy="false" />.azurecr.io/contosotradersuiweb:V1
       ```

    > **Note:** Please be aware that the above command may take up to 5 minutes to finish the build.
 Before taking any further action, make sure it runs successfully.
-Also, you may notice a few warnings related to the npm version update which is expected and doesn't affect the lab's functionality.
+Also, you may notice a few warnings related to the npm version update, which is expected and doesn't affect the lab's functionality.

    >**Note:** If it throws any error, run the below command: